>>

 Our Community

-Malin Burnham, Founder and Board Chairman
+Malin Burnham, Co-Founder, Board Chair Emeritus

 Malin has been Chairman of John Burnham & Company Insurance and Burnham Real Estate and has been involved in the business since 1949.
 In 2008, Burnham Real Estate was acquired by Cushman & Wakefield.